-Philips ZOOM whitening prices across the Greater Toronto Area range from about $400 to $1,200, and the spread tells you more about how each clinic operates than it does about the product itself.
-The ZOOM gel is identical at every clinic — Philips ships the same kit to every certified provider.
-What you're really paying for is real estate, brand positioning, and what comes around the treatment.
+If you're getting Philips ZOOM whitening in Georgetown or Halton, expect roughly $300–$600 at an independent dental hygienist — the bottom of the wider GTA range, which runs from about $300 to $1,200.
+Ours is $300.
+The ZOOM gel is identical at every certified clinic — Philips ships the same kit to everyone.
+What you're really paying for above that is real estate, brand positioning, and what comes around the treatment.

 Here's the honest version, from an independent Registered Dental Hygienist in Halton who watches the GTA price market closely.